 We have assessed the financial soundness of the parent company, MMH Holdings Limited, which is also the guarantor of the company's bonds, and that of the fellow subsidiary, MMH Malta Limited.
-In doing this, we referred to the latest audited financial statements, management accounts, cash flow projections, forecasts, the related COVID-19 assessment and other prospective information made available to us.
+In doing this, we referred to the latest audited financial statements, management accounts, cash flow projections, forecasts, and other prospective information made available to us.